OpenNebula/docs/source/deployment/open_cloud_networking_setup/ebtables.rst

 Usage
 =====

+To use this driver, use ``VN_MAD="ebtables"`` in the Network Template.

 The driver will be automatically applied to every Virtual Machine deployed in the Host.
-Only the virtual networks with the attribute ``VLAN`` set to ``YES`` will be isolated.
-There are no other special attributes required.

 .. code::

     NAME    = "ebtables_net"
+    VN_MAD  = "ebtables"
     BRIDGE  = vbr1
-    VLAN    = "YES"
     ...

 Tuning & Extending
 ==================

-EBTABLES Rules
+Ebtables Rules
 --------------

-This section lists the EBTABLES rules that are created:
+This section lists the ebtables rules that are created:

 .. code::

     # Drop packets that don't match the network's MAC Address
     -s ! <mac_address>/ff:ff:ff:ff:ff:0 -o <tap_device> -j DROP
     # Prevent MAC spoofing
     -s ! <mac_address> -i <tap_device> -j DROP